Quick Answer

 A conflict exists when, among other situations:

-When a conflict exists, a qualified independent underwriter (QIU) must participate in the offering.
+A qualified independent underwriter (QIU) is the alternative compliance route only when none of those three conditions applies.
 The QIU acts as an independent check on pricing and disclosure.

 QIU requirements: The QIU must:

-QIU duties: conduct due diligence on the offering, participate in preparing the offering documents, and recommend the public offering price.
-"Prominent disclosure" of the conflict of interest and the QIU's role is required in the offering documents.
+QIU duties: participate in preparing the registration statement and offering documents, and exercise the usual standards of due diligence in doing so.
+"Prominent disclosure" of the conflict of interest, the QIU's name, and a brief statement of the QIU's role is required in the offering documents.

 Exam Tip: Gotchas

-• A QIU must have acted as lead or co-lead in 3 public offerings of similar size and type in the past 3 years.
+- A QIU must have served as an underwriter in 3 similar public offerings in the past 3 years, which can be satisfied as sole underwriter, book-running lead, or co-manager.
 The experience requirement is the hard gating threshold; firms without that track record cannot fill the QIU role.

-• The QIU accepts the same civil-liability exposure as a regular underwriter for material misstatements in the registration statement.
+- The QIU accepts the full legal responsibilities and liabilities of an underwriter, including registration-statement liability for material misstatements.
 The QIU is not a back-row participant; it is an underwriter for liability purposes.

 Two parallel disclosure regimes (one FINRA, one SEC) require broker-dealers to disclose relationships with the issuer to the customer.

-• Oral disclosure must be supplemented by written disclosure at or before transaction completion
+- The initial disclosure may be made orally or in writing; only when the initial disclosure is made orally must it be supplemented by written disclosure at or before transaction completion

 The rules are designed to surface conflicts that customers might not otherwise see.
 A broker-dealer whose parent company also controls the issuer has an obvious incentive to push the issuer's securities to customers; the disclosure makes that conflict visible at the point of trade.